eraofchaos/eraofchaos.github.io/index.md

   nav: "docs"
 ---

-This site contains information about "Era Of Chaos" mobile game.
+This information portal contains information about "Era Of Chaos" mobile game.

-**Game Update 24.11.2020 - 2 new Heroes and new COVE fraction.
-[Read more](/blog/Game-Update-2NewHeroes-New-Core-Fraction/)
+**Game Update 24.11.2020** - 2 new Heroes and new COVE fraction. **[Read more](/blog/Game-Update-2NewHeroes-New-Core-Fraction/)**
 {: .notice--danger}